Jafar-Abdollahi/Jafar-Abdollahi/README.md

 [![Website](https://img.shields.io/website?label=jafarabdollahi.ir&style=for-the-badge&url=https%3A%2F%2Fcodestackr.com)](https://jafarabdollahi.ir)

-- 🔭 I’m  working on Machine learning and Deep Learning
+- 🔭 I’m currently working on Machine learning and Deep Learning
+- 🌱 I’m currently learning Machine Vision
+- 👯 I’m looking to collaborate on Artificiall intelligence
-- 👥 I’m  working on Machine Vision and image processing
+- 👥 I’m  working on  and image processing
 - 🔭 I’m  working on Signal Processing and Time series
 - 👨 I’m  working on medical science and Biomedical image
--
+- 📫 How to reach me: ja.abdollahi77@gmail.com
 - 🌱 I’m currently learning Advanced Signal Processing!
 - 👥 I’m looking to collaborate with other researchers
 - 🥅 2021 Goals: Learn more!
 Publish More Codes!⚡